saurabhmathur96/VITacademics-Unlimited/API.md

 **Late Hours Permission Application Cancellation**
 ----
-  _Makes request to vtop to cancel to a late hours permission application._
+  _Makes request to vtop to cancel to a late hours permission application.
+[Vellore Only]_

 * **URL**